-Visit us at the EVS30 in
+Visit us at the Deutscher Logistik-Kongress in Berlin: 25. – 27.10.2017

-Visit us at the IFAT in Munich: 14. – 18.05.2018
+Visit us at the Zukunftskongress Nutzfahrzeuge in Berlin: 07. – 08.11.2017

 Many types of vehicles from different manufacturers are already driving around on our roads semi-autonomously.
 They use various sensors and cameras with the appropriate software built into the cars.
 The car responds directly to the influences surrounding it.

 This means the car knows in advance what is coming, before it can even view and measure the route.
 This requires highly precise road geometry to serve as a basis for the continuous comparison of data currently measured by the vehicle.
-Lane edges, bicycle lanes, guard rails, centre lines and lane marker lines all have to be supplied by the electronic horizon, down to every detail.
+Lane edges, bicycle lanes, guard rails, centre lines and lane marker lines all have to be supplied by the Connected Electronic Horizon, down to every detail.
 If an obstacle suddenly appears, the vehicle has to perform avoidance manoeuvres and should therefore know whether there is a concrete barrier to the right of it or whether a bridge pier is coming up ahead.
 Here, as many redundancies as possible improve safety.